iterative/dvc.org/static/docs/user-guide/external-outputs.md

 used by dvc to store versions of your external file.
 Non-cached external outputs (specified using `-O`) do not require external cache to be setup.

+> Avoid using the same remote that you are using for `dvc push`, `dvc pull`,
+> `dvc fetch` as external cache for your external outputs, because it may cause
+> possible checksum overlaps.

 ## Examples

 As an example, let's take a look at a [stage](/doc/commands-reference/run) that